This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This is the one thing that experts and I agree on.
 You have to stay hydrated, and that’s harder than you think when you’re traveling.
 Those mini cups of water they give you on an airplane are not nearly enough, unless you’re asking for refills every hour.

 On every flight, I board with a full 16 ounce travel mug of herbal tea and a 16 ounce refillable water bottle.
-Those, plus a glass of water every time flight attendants come around will get me through an overnight flight to Europe.
-I need double that — no lie — for ultra long-haul flights.
+Those, plus a glass of water every time flight attendants come around usually get me through.

 Next: Hold a Steady Diet

 I started packing my own food to eat onboard and it’s made a world of difference.
-Lentil bierocks are my perfect airplane food — self-contained sandwiches with zero mess — and I supplement with apples, oranges, carrot sticks, nuts, or whatever else is leftover in my pantry.
 I can fuel my body with what it’s accustomed to and eat whenever I’m hungry instead of waiting for the next meal service.
-(For flights returning home, when I don’t have a kitchen and pantry to prep from, I usually buy airport salads and trail mix to-go).
+(For flights returning home, when I don’t have a kitchen and pantry to prep from, I usually buy airport salads and trail mix).

 Last: Listen to Your Body on Arrival Day

-It’s really hard not to plan anything for arrival day, but that’s exactly what I recommend.
-Once you land at your destination, don’t push yourself to sightsee or drive to a neighboring city or meet up with friends.
-I even book my first night at a chain hotel whenever it’s possible so I don’t have to mentally tax myself with what to expect.
+Ignore the urge to jam-pack those first few hours!
+Don’t push yourself to sightsee or drive to a neighboring city or meet up with friends.
+I even book my first night at a chain hotel when possible so I don’t have to mentally tax myself with what to expect.

 Don’t overly tax your body that first day by asking it to do more than necessary.